 You can utilize this perk if you have any of the following Amex Delta credit cards:

-- Delta SkyMiles® Reserve American Express Card: 40,000 bonus miles and 10,000 Medallion® Qualification Miles (MQMs) after you spend $3,000 in purchases on your new card in the first three months of card membership.
-Plus, earn up to $100 back in statement credits for eligible purchases at U.S. restaurants in the first three months of account opening. $550 annual fee (see rates and fees) Terms Apply.
+- Delta SkyMiles® Reserve American Express Card: Earn 50,000 Bonus Miles and 10,000 Medallion® Qualification Miles (MQMs) after you spend $3,000 in purchases on your new card in the first three months of card membership.
+Plus, earn up to $100 back in statement credits for eligible purchases at U.S. restaurants in the first three months of card membership. $550 annual fee (see rates and fees) Terms Apply.

 For example, if there’s a flight you need to take which costs $275, you can redeem up to 25,000 Delta miles to reduce the cost of the flight by $250 (in 5,000 mile or $50 increments).

 This isn’t the best use of Delta miles, but it can be very helpful for folks who need a particular flight, or who only have a few miles and just want to get some value out of them.
 For more inspiration or strategies on growing your miles balance, visit our post about how to earn Delta SkyMiles.

 However you choose to use your Delta miles, with some flexibility and searching you can get excellent value for rewarding and fun travel experiences.
 Here are a few of the best ways to use Delta miles: